Are there nonverbal cues in advertising? Yes, of course there are!

 - If possible, prime with a higher number before listing your price.
 For example, there is a reason infomercials always say, “Most products like these cost thousands of dollars, we are only offering this today for 199!”
 They are priming you to think that thousands is high, so $199 isn’t high comparatively.

-9. Trust Action, Not Focus Groups
+10. Trust Action, Not Focus Groups

 Take this study for example: Researchers had 30 smokers who were trying to quit watch television commercials from three advertising campaigns, which all ended by showing the phone number of the National Cancer Institute’s smoking-cessation hotline.
 They had to choose which campaign, “A” “B” or “C” would be the best.
 The smokers chose A and B as the best and C as the least effective.
 The researchers also asked experts in the anti-smoking field which ads would work and which wouldn’t.
 They also thought A and B were the best with C in last place.

 Then the researchers had the smokers watch the ads in fMRI machines and saw that the medial prefrontal cortex had higher activity during advertising campaign C than it did during A and B. It turns out their brain knew which ad was best, even if their logic didn’t.
 When the ads aired, the C campaign caused a thirty-fold increase in call volume while A and B had less than half of that.
 So, don’t ask people what they think, ask a small group of your target demo to actually take action.

-10. Position for Readiness
+11. Position for Readiness

 Nonverbally, you want your advertisement to signal “readiness.”
 What I mean is that if you have a picture of a food product you want that product to look like it is easy to pick up and eat.
 This triggers to the brain that it is about to have a snack — hence increasing cravings.
 For example, which ad do you think will perform better:

 If you guessed A, you would be right.
 This is called the Visual Depiction Effect.
 Nonverbally this signals to a customer that it is ready to buy or eat simply by changing the product’s orientation.
 Researchers have found that if you orient a product toward a person’s dominant hand in a visual campaign, it increases the imagined product use.

-Researchers Ryan Elder and Aradhna Krishna experimented with images of bowls, cups, sandwiches, coffee and yogurt to test how nonverbal orientation could change purchasing and productÂ desirability.
+Researchers Ryan Elder and Aradhna Krishna experimented with images of bowls, cups, sandwiches, coffee and yogurt to test how nonverbal orientation could change purchasing and product desirability.
 They found that it is best to appeal to the right hand side (sorry lefties!).